RJ/heatmiser-neohub.py/README.md

 I do not have any wifi neostats, just the "mesh networked" (aka zigbee) ones.

+This library uses `asyncio`, and strives to be a well-behaved async home-assistant component.

+## Python 3.5 required!

+Although as of Nov 2017, home-assistant only requires python 3.4 or newer, this component needs python 3.5+ (async/await).

+Home-assistant is planning to require python 3.5 sometime early 2018 anyway, and many distributions are already using it anyway.

 ### Example CLI Usage

     $ ./neocli.py list